Ben Flores

 Benson Flores, sometimes called Ben Flores (c.
 1848 – April 11, 1929), was one of the early Filipino Canadians to settle in Bowen Island, B.C.
-He was the first known Filipino to migrant to Canada on record.
+He was the first known Filipino to migrate to Canada on record.

 The exact location of Benson Flores' birth is not known although it is believed he was from the Philippines together with other fishermen who ferried locals around the area and fished to make a living in Snug Cove.

 According to the Bowen Island Museum and Archives, Flores operated the first boat rental in Snug Cove.
 He was referred to as "Old Ben."